taseenb/THREE.Highres/README.md

     onStart: () => {
         // triggered when you press + or -
         // you can pause your animations here
-        // but leave orbit controls (or any navigation helper you need)
+        // leave orbit controls (or any navigation helper you may need)
-        // so you can still move in your scene and prepare the shot },
+        // hide elements you don't want to appear in the final rendering },
     onBeforeRender: () => {
         // triggered after you choose a number and the rendering is about to start